1874 Warmond train accident: Event

 Passenger train No 32 departed at 9:15 from Rotterdam on the Amsterdam–Haarlem–Rotterdam railway to Amsterdam.
-After 10:14pm, at Warmond train station there was a red signal indicating danger, but the train driver continued.
+After 10:14 p.m., at Warmond train station there was a red signal indicating danger, but the train driver continued.
 After this station, there was only a single track available due to construction work at one of the bridges.
 Shortly after, at Warmond train station before the railroad switch, the passenger train collided with a military freight train that was on route from Den Helder to Rotterdam on the same track in the opposite direction.
 Due to the collision the locomotives were pointed upwards and several carriage were damaged, with all interior power being lost.
 The middle wagon had the most damage.

 Rescue work

 Although the passenger train had a first aid kit and stretchers, the train staff did not know where they were located on the train.
 After the first aid kit was located, it was noted it contained solely some linen and a bottle of vinegar: no bandages, scissors, or other items that were needed.
 There were two health officers on the train: J. van Koetsveld and F. Daniels from Amsterdam who were both unharmed.
 They began performing first aid on the victims.
 A local doctor from Warmond also arrived to assist, as well as local pastors.
 No doctors were sent from Haarlem.
 Warmond railway station became a temporary emergency hospital for the victims.
-During the night, a train from Haarlem arrived at around 3:00am to transport the wounded to Amsterdam, though some victims were too badly injured to be transported and remained in Warmond.
+During the night, a train from Haarlem arrived at around 3:00 a.m. to transport the wounded to Amsterdam, though some victims were too badly injured to be transported and remained in Warmond.